Grayjou/chromatic/CONTRIBUTING.md

-# Contributing to Chromatic
+# Contributing to Chromatica

-Thank you for considering contributing to Chromatic!
+Thank you for considering contributing to Chromatica!
 We welcome all contributions that help improve this library for everyone.
 Whether you're fixing bugs, adding new features, improving documentation, or suggesting ideas, your input is valuable.

 ## How to Contribute

 ### 1. Reporting Issues
 - **Bug Reports**: Please include:
-  - Chromatic version
+  - Chromatica version
   - Python version
   - Steps to reproduce
   - Expected vs. actual behavior